 And of course, the traditional apparel is part of Oktoberfest.
 Hacker-Pschorr welcomes its guests from Bavaria and around the world in the Hacker festival tent in the Pschorrbräu Festival Hall, also known as the Bräurosl.
 Guests can either dance on the benches to the music in the beer tent or find a spot in the outdoor beer garden under the blue-white Bavarian sky.

 Bavarians are both very attached to their homeland but also citizens of the world.
 Visitors are always welcome in Bavaria and are never alone for long when they visit a beer garden.
 Talk to a Bavarian, and it’s clear that they appreciate their home.
 He fondly calls the Chiemsee the “Bavarian Sea.”
 And for anyone who wants to stay in shape, the mountains offer almost endless recreational opportunities both summer and winter.
 A trip to the Alps summer pastures or wintry slopes deserves a nice snack and a “half” beer on the way up or down.

-That’s how Bavarians keep thing down to earth and “gemütlich” and happily share with everyone else — at the Himmel der Bayern, the Heaven of the Bavarians.
+That’s how Bavarians keep things down to earth and “gemütlich” and happily share with everyone else — under the Himmel der Bayern, the Heaven of the Bavarians.